wizaj/eb-tester/progress.md

 - **Countries**: ng (Nigeria), ke (Kenya), za (South Africa), eg (Egypt)
 - **Features**: 3ds, otp, cof, hosted-url, recurrent, sandbox

-## Current Status - MVP Complete
+## Current Status - MVP Complete + 3DS Feature
-The application now has a fully functional Qt-based GUI (`run.py`).
+The application now has a fully functional Qt-based GUI (`run.py`) with both Non-3DS and 3DS testing capabilities.
 The previous Tkinter implementation has been removed, resolving macOS display issues.
+The 3DS tab provides the same UI as the Non-3DS tab but sends API calls with `auto_capture: false` and `threeds_force: true` parameters.

 ## Recent Updates
 - **✅ First-Time User Support**: Added automatic creation of `test-cards.json` with dummy data if the file doesn't exist.
 New users will get test cards for all supported countries (NG, KE, ZA, EG) with proper API payloads.